chris-jan-trapp/tachyconnect/README.md

 ```

+***NOTE: This is only partially implemented :( ***

+This is to be used in conjunction with an implementation map that informs the dispatcher, which dialect is used for each command by the connected total station.
+When implementing a remote shut down button we would instantiate `COM_SwitchOffTPS` and submit it to the dispatcher.
+The dispatcher looks up which dialect implements the functionality and generate the relevant message by calling either `get_gsi_command()` or `get_geocom_command()` and append the result to the respective queue.
+***END of fiction***

-The same name is used as label, which in turn can be used to link commands to slots.
+The class name is also used as label, which in turn can be used to link commands to slots.
+See the `ReplyHandler` documentation below for more on this.
 Each `TachyRequest` has a gsi command string, a geoCOM command string and also `unpacking_keys`, which are required to access the data in GSI replies.
 In the example above this would be '`instrumentZ`'.
 The constructor takes a timeout in seconds (defaults to 2) and optional parameters, which will be attached to the actual request.